-While you are busy programming and developing your excellent and innovative indie game, you will like to sell it to someone when it’s finished.
+While you are busy programming and developing your excellent and innovative indie game, you will like to sell it to someone when it is finished.
 However, with a large number of games available on mobiles, it becomes extremely difficult to highlight your game to people.
 Moreover, at any point in time, many games are being released together.
 This makes indie games non-profitable and even great games are difficult to sell now.
 Reaching out to people in the crowded game market, and showing them that your game is worth their time and attention, has now become more difficult than ever.

 If you hire a marketing firm or publisher, it will cost you a largest or almost all your revenue, and if you do it yourself, you may end up spending a lot of time on it – the time you could spend on polishing your game further.
 So, you need to device smart and innovative ways of communication to market your app strategically if you don’t want to share your revenue and want all the money to come to you, especially if you have zero budgets for it.
 However, with the amount of time and energy spent on marketing indie games, their marketing is never totally free.
 But the truth is, no marketing, no communication, means no sales.
 Your marketing strategy holds the key to making or breaking your communication with the community.
 So, you’ve got to do it, but strategically for best results.

-To engage your community, you need to post interesting information on your dev blog at regular intervals, say, daily, weekly, biweekly, monthly, or whatever suits you best.
+- Post a dev blog at regular intervals: To engage your community, you need to post interesting information on your dev blog at regular intervals, say, daily, weekly, biweekly, monthly, or whatever suits you best.
 Creating a captivating dev blog demands serious dedication and adding videos or images enhances the quality to increase visibility and improves your reputation.
 You may also explain the technical obstacles you overcame during the project and how you are continuously polishing the game for better experience.
 This not only proves your expertise to fellow developers and players, but you may also receive better ideas and feedback on improving it further.

 Posting daily, but without any quality will not be able to engage users as much as posting biweekly or monthly, but after thorough research of ideas to attract feedbacks.
 Posting at least once a week can give you best results.
 At the end of the day, all that matters is the amount of online traffic that comes from a handful of these quality pieces you released.